dirtsimple/imposer/README.md

 #### imposer options diff

 Compare the current output of `imposer options list` against the last approved snapshot, displaying the differences as a unified diff (possibly colorized and paged).
+If [json-diff](https://www.npmjs.com/package/json-diff) is installed, the diff will be a more intelligent and compact rendering that's not confused by commas or by the reordering of named keys.

 #### imposer options watch